ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 ### Add a function

-Now we are ready to add a function that will take the incoming message and convert it to a response that gets sent back to the client.
+Now, let's add a function that will take the incoming message and convert it to a response that gets sent back to the client.
 The ballerina.net.http package includes a native function called `convertToResponse` that removes the incoming HTTP headers when replying to the client.
-(If you just use Reply, it will return the message as it is with all the headers.)
+If you just use Reply without using this function, Ballerina will return the message as it is with all the headers, which aren't useful in the server -> client direction.
 So let's import that package and add the function to our flow.

 1. In the upper right corner of the canvas, click the package icon, type `ballerina.net.http`, and press Enter.
 ...You have now imported the package containing the native function we want to use.